sleepingkirby/mae-moedict/README.md

 Traditional Chinese Dicitonary/臺灣正體辭典
 https://github.com/sleepingkirby/mae-moedict

-*NOTE: Current compile is for devuan/debian/ubuntu.*
+*NOTE: Current compile is for devuan/debian/ubuntu with additional compiles for maemo and windows*

 my first QT application.
 Made for nokia n900.
 Also works in linux (tested with Devuan/Debian) Works with qt4.8 only.
 Requires SQLite and QT4.